 Min. # years pre-professional education required for licensure: For an applicant who is a graduate of a United States chiropractic college after August 19, 1981, the college of the applicant must be fully accredited by the Commission on Accreditation of the Council on Chiropractic Education or its successor at the time of graduation.
+Our Act requires completion of a 2 year course of instruction in a liberal arts college or its equivalent prior to a course of instruction in a chiropractic college.
 No requirement for 4-year degree planned.

 Accreditation for Chiropractic Programs/Institutions: All chiropractic colleges fully accredited by the Commission on Accreditation of the Council of Chiropractic Education or its successor at the time of graduation have met the minimum standards.